Snowdaw/Libfive-Python-addon/README.md

 ![](images/SD5_Demo.png)

 # How to use
-Download the repository as a zip and install the addon in Blender.
+Download the zip in the releases tab [here](https://github.com/Snowdaw/SD5/releases/tag/v1.0) and install the addon in Blender.

 Open Blender and go to the scripting tab and create a new script with a name starting with "SD5_".
 This is to allow the handler to automatically execute the script in the post depsgraph handler.